tarunsankhla/tarunsankhla.github.io/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+### Nested Recycler View

+I was working on an application for multiple list view from a single list array; intead of making multiple adapter intead setting a single adapter for all Listview.
+Check it on [Nested Recycler View](https://tarunsankhla.github.io/NestedRecyclerView/).

-### Jekyll Themes
+### Speech Recognization

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/tarunsankhla/tarunsankhla.github.io/settings).
+I was working on an Android Application on speech recognization and set the text to view; this feature can be usefull in chats.
+Check it on [Speech Recognisation](https://tarunsankhla.github.io/Speech-Recognization/).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact